vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 2007 The Strange World of Human Sacrifice.
 Leuven.

-Br.hadbrahmasam. hitā
+Br̥hadbrahmasaṁhitā

-The Br.hadbrahmasam. hitā, edit. by H.A.
+The Br̥hadbrahmasaṁhitā, ediṭby ḤA.
 Apte.
 Poona 1912.
 Ananda ¯ Aśrama ¯

 Sanskrit Series No. 68.

-Br.hatsūcīpatram
+Br̥hatsūcīpatram

 [Index of Old mss in the National Archives, Nepal] Vol. 8 Purāṇa and Itihāsa

-by Bābu Kr.s.ṇa Sarman ´ . [under the supervision of] Buddhisāgara Sarman. ´
+by Bābu Kr̥ṣṇa Sarman ´ . [under the supervision of] Buddhisāgara Sarman. ´

-Publication of the National Archives, Kathmandu s.d.
+Publication of the National Archives, Kathmandu ṣd.
 Purātatva Prakaśana

 Series 43.

 Briggs, G.W.

-1938 Gorakhnāth and the Kānphat.a Yogīs.
+1938 Gorakhnāth and the Kānphaṭa Yogīs.
 Calcutta.

 Brinkhaus, Horst